MyPyDavid/elchempy/README.md

 # `ECpy`

-Packages for the processing of Electr
+This repository contains packages for the processing of electrochemical(EC) experiments in Python.
+I have used these packages for my scientific projects.
+However, this repository is an attempt to refactor and develop these packages into a clear application architecture.
+Therefore, this repo is still under construction...

 > ℹ️ Where this documentation refers to the **root folder** we mean where this
 > README.md is located.